 One of the most common use cases with Python DataFrames is importing and exporting data to and from files (mostly CSV and TXT).

-Once you have the data in your DataFrame, you can easily export it to the CSV file.
+Once you have the data in your DataFrame, you can easily export that Python DataFrame to CSV.
 Alternatively, if you have data in a CSV file, you can read it and create a DataFrame from it.

 We have exported data using the to_csv method provided by the Pandas library.
 You can apply it to the DataFrame object and provide the filename as a parameter.
 The second parameter, index, is optional.
 It controls if the row indices should be exported to the CSV file.

-Similarly, using the read_csv method, you can read data from a CSV file and store it in a DataFrame.
+Similarly, using the read_csv method, you can read data from a CSV file and store it in a Python Pandas DataFrame.

 You can find the entire notebook on GitHub.